ISISComputingGroup/ansible-kafka-centos/README.md

-# Kafka CentOS virtual cluster
+# Kafka CentOS cluster deployment

 Use Ansible playbook to create Kafka cluster on remote machines.